 This program takes you on a two hour, easy nature walk in Topanga State Park with a docent who knows the trails and the plants and animals.
 Several trails are available – the Nature Trail, the Musch Trail, the Parker Mesa Overlook Trail, the Dead Horse Trail.
 Each has different features.
 These walks are scheduled every Sunday between January 1 and June 30 at 10:00 am.
 Meet your docent at the bulletin board in the corner of the parking lot.
 Of course, if it rains or the park is closed because of fire danger we’ll all stay home.

 There’s a parking fee at the Trippet Ranch lot, or buy an annual pass from California State Parks.
 Bring your family and friends, wear long pants and sensible shoes.
 There are restrooms with running water next to the parking lot, and picnic tables, so you can come early and bring lunch.
 You can read more about the park history and view some nice photos below.

 Also bring all your questions about wildflowers, birds, snakes, geology, plant uses, insects, land grants and native Americans.
 Our docents are knowledgeable friendly, trained volunteers.
 The park is beautiful, and on a clear day you can see Catalina Island.
 If you’ve never visited, you may want to print out our map and directions and our site map.
 These are in PDF format, so you’ll need Adobe Reader®.
 You can download Adobe Reader® here.

-Check Outdoors magazine for current Sunday themed hikes.
+Check the Santa Monica Mountain Fund calendar for current Sunday themed hikes.